Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at Buffalo unique?

 No. All applicants are considered equally.
 UB does not have a policy that limits or favors out-of-state or in-state students.
 We seek well-rounded students who are motivated to provide the highest levels of patient and pharmaceutical care.

 I am a non-UB student who still needs to finish the prerequisite courses, how do I apply?

-If you would like to attend UB to complete your prerequisite courses, please submit the SUNY undergraduate application and indicate pharmacy as your intended major.
-If you are completing your coursework elsewhere, please refer to UB’s Course Equivalency Guide (CEG).
-You can also compare course descriptions using our undergraduate catalog to be sure you take equivalent courses.
-If attending a SUNY or CUNY school, visit our advising guides for detailed information on courses you should take.
+Students who choose to attend UB to complete the prerequisite courses must submit the SUNY undergraduate application and indicate pharmacy as their intended major.
+Students taking coursework elsewhere should refer to UB’s Course Equivalency Guide (CEG) or compare course descriptions using our undergraduate catalog.
+If attending a SUNY or CUNY school, visit our advising guides for detailed information on courses.

 I am a non-UB student who has completed all of the prerequisite courses, how do I apply?

 All students are expected to meet the same criteria for admission.
-Once you complete the prerequisite courses, you may apply to the PharmD program using the online PharmCAS application.
-Please be aware that the PCAT is mandatory for all PharmCAS applicants except Early Assurance students.
+Students may apply to the PharmD program using the online PharmCAS application.

 I am currently enrolled in a professional pharmacy program at another school.
 Can I transfer into your program?